 These are our Company of Heroes 3 tips for the Italy campaign:

 Going into the Italy campaign, an important thing to know is that, as we noted in our Company of Heroes 3 review, the Germans will do almost nothing to try to recapture the territory you take.
 This means there’s no downside to capturing as much territory as quickly as possible, once you’ve completed the initial tutorial and landed in Salerno.

 Ports are key

 During the campaign, the number of units you can field is limited by your population cap, which can only be raised by capturing ports.
-You can get a lot more done on each turn if you have more companies in the field, so prioritise capturing port cities (marked with an anchor icon).
-Planes, ships, and defensive emplacements all contribute to your total population, so keep these to a minimum – you’ll want to use most of your population on companies until you’ve reached the Adriatic sea and the valuable port cities there.
+You can get much more done on each turn if you have more companies in the field, so prioritise capturing port cities (marked with an anchor icon).
+Planes, ships, and defensive emplacements all contribute to your total population, so keep these to a minimum – you’ll want to use most of your population on companies until you’ve reached the Adriatic Sea and the valuable port cities there.